*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 V. Racial Violence in Reconstruction

 The federal government responded to southern paramilitary tactics by passing the Enforcement Acts between 1870 and 1871.
 The acts made it criminal to deprive African Americans of their civil rights.
 The acts also deemed violent Klan behavior as acts of rebellion against the United States and allowed for the use of U.S. troops to protect freedpeople.
 For a time, the federal government, its courts, and its troops, sought to put an end to the KKK and related groups.
 But the violence continued.
-By 1876, as southern Democrats reestablished “home rule” and “redeemed” the South from Republican rule, federal opposition to the KKK weakened.
+By 1876, as southern Democrats reestablished “home rule” and “redeemed” the South from Republicans, federal opposition to the KKK weakened.
 National attention shifted away from the South and the activities of the Klan, but African Americans remained trapped in a world of white supremacy that restricted their economic, social, and political rights.

 The political and social consequences of the violence were as lasting as the physical and mental trauma suffered by victims and witnesses.
 Terrorism worked to end federal involvement in Reconstruction and helped to usher in a new era of racial repression.